Essays (Montaigne): Content

 Citing the case of Martin Guerre as an example, Montaigne believes that humans cannot attain certainty.
 His philosophical skepticism is best expressed in the long essay "An Apology for Raymond Sebond" (Book 2, Chapter 12) in which he embraced the philosophy of Pyrrhonism.
 Montaigne posits that we cannot trust our reasoning because thoughts just occur to us: we do not truly control them.
 Further, he says we do not have good reasons to consider ourselves superior to the animals.
-He is highly skeptical of confessions obtained under torture, pointing out that such confessions can be made up by the suspect just to escape the torture to which he is subjected.
-In the middle of the section normally entitled "Man's Knowledge Cannot Make Him Good", he wrote that his motto was "What do I know?".
-The essay on Sebond defended Christianity.
-Montaigne also eloquently employed many references and quotes from classical Greek and Roman, i.e. non-Christian authors, especially the atomist Lucretius.
+In the middle of the section normally entitled "Man's Knowledge Cannot Make Him Good", he wrote that his motto was "What do I know?"
+The essay on Sebond defended Catholicism.
+As in all of his essays, Montaigne eloquently employed many references and quotes from classical Greek and Roman authors, especially Lucretius.

 Montaigne considered marriage necessary for the raising of children, but disliked the strong feelings of romantic love as being detrimental to freedom.
 One of his quotations is: "Marriage is like a cage; one sees the birds outside desperate to get in, and those inside desperate to get out."

 In education, he favored concrete examples and experience over the teaching of abstract knowledge that is expected to be accepted uncritically.
 Montaigne's essay "On the Education of Children" is dedicated to Diana of Foix.

 He opposed European colonization of the Americas, deploring the suffering it brought upon the natives.